papousek/spiderpig/docs/examples.md

 ## Caching

 Spiderpig is also able to cache time-expensive compuations.
-In this case, the working directory has to be specifyied.
+In this case, the working directory has to be specified.
 Imagine the following scenario where we try to compute the Fibonacci numbers:

 ```python